Nikon F

 1959: Nikon F eclipses Leica M3

-The Nikon F was a heavily-built camera with a 100 percent viewfinder, auto diaphragm, bayonet lens mount, instant return mirror, mirror lockup, interchangeable finders, interchangeable focus screens, and a large selection of first-class lenses available at introduction (Long, 2018).
+The new Nikon F debuted in 1959.
+It was a heavily-built camera with a 100 percent viewfinder, auto diaphragm, bayonet lens mount, instant return mirror, mirror lockup, interchangeable finders, interchangeable focus screens, and a large selection of first-class lenses available at introduction (Long, 2018).

 That was an unprecedented set of super-useful key performance parameters.
 The Nikon F set a new paradigm.
 It outclassed the previously-leading Leica M3 and outsold it even though it was equally expensive (Matanle, 1996).